‘Teen Mom 2’s Jenelle Evans Claims She Was Assaulted On American Airlines Flight

 Jenelle Evans, one of the most controversial figures on the Teen Mom franchise, claims that she was assaulted on an American Airlines flight returning home from vacation with her fiancé David Eason, her stepdaughter, and son, Jace.

-As per usual, Jenelle Evans took to Twitter to report about the incident.
+As per usual, Jenelle Evans took to Twitter to report the incident.

 “After letting the manager know at @AmericanAir I was rudely treated.
 Was assaulted at the airport.
 Tried to grab my phone out of my hands!” she wrote.